twarp-project-dump/Snakes-Ngage-Assets-Extraction/README.md

 4. Run offzip on each file to extract the assets in some proprietary (?) format that will now need to be unpacked

 ### What are these files you just extracted?
 Offzip by default names them 00000031.dat (rarely they have a different name).
-For intents of this guide, I'll refer to them as the ```Asset packing files```.
+For intents of this guide thing, I'll refer to them as the ```Asset packing files```.
 They contain a number of game assets, each one having an entry in the header of the file.
 Headers are 32 bytes long.

 ![heres a pic of the header](imgs/asset%20packing%20header.png)